Zack Evans

-Zack Evans (born June 27, 1990) is a Canadian football defensive lineman who is a free agent.
+Zack Evans (born June 27, 1990) is a Canadian former professional football defensive lineman.
 He is a two-time Grey Cup champion having won the 101st Grey Cup as a member of the Saskatchewan Roughriders and the 104th Grey Cup with the Ottawa Redblacks.

 Junior career

 Evans played junior football for the Regina Thunder of the Canadian Junior Football League from 2009 to 2011.
 In 2011, he was an All- Canadian in the CJFL and also a finalist for the CJFL's Top Defensive Player award.

 Professional career

-Saskatchewan Roughriders
+Saskatchewan Roughriders (first stint)

 Evans was signed by the Saskatchewan Roughriders as a territorial exemption on May 29, 2012.
-He made his professional debut in the team's season-opening game on June 29, 2012 against the Hamilton Tiger-Cats.
+He made his professional debut in the team's season-opening game on June 29, 2012, against the Hamilton Tiger-Cats.
 He played in eight regular season games in his rookie year, recording two defensive tackles.
 He also made his post-season debut, playing in the team's West Semi-Final loss to the Calgary Stampeders.
 In 2013, he began the season on the injured reserve, but played in the last eight regular season games, including in the October 12, 2013 game against the Edmonton Eskimos where he recorded his first career quarterback sack.
 He played in all three post-season games in 2013, including his Grey Cup debut in the 101st Grey Cup game.
 There, Evans won his first Grey Cup championship as the Roughriders defeated the Hamilton Tiger-Cats in his hometown of Regina.